Last night, I attended a live performance of Mahler’s Symphony No. 1 for full orchestra.

 When it was announced that the DSO would be partnering with Metropolitan Opera Orchestra musicians to put on this joint performance of Mahler 1, I wanted to cry and cheer at the same time.
 The Met Orchestra musicians have been out of work since March 2020, with no live performances in over a year.
 DSO music director Fabio Luisi was previously engaged as conductor of the Met for seven seasons, six of those as principal conductor, and his idea to bring Met musicians to Dallas to join forces on the Mahler was an inspired one, celebrating his close ties with both orchestras and showing solidarity with the Met Orchestra members in a time of such crisis for these incredible musicians.

-The DSO will be offering a free stream of this concert starting May 11, and I will link it here when it is available to watch.
+The DSO will be offering a free stream of this concert until June 4, and it is available to watch at this link.
 But even the best audio/video equipment isn’t quite the same as experiencing the music in person, and I feel compelled to talk about what this performance felt like to witness live.

 I know this symphony well; I’ve been lucky to perform it multiple times in my life so far, and this piece was my introduction to Mahler so this symphony holds a very special place in my heart.
 But even so, nothing really prepared me for how I’d feel hearing the opening sound of the strings.
 There’s such a difference between hearing 20 string players playing softly and 60 string players playing softly… the air was electric with reverence and promise.
 It was a breathtaking sound, the sound of a whole world being established.